-In summary the resazurin based broth microdilution assay is rapid and cost efficient new tool for studying N. gonorrhoeae in liquid culture.
-The hill coefficient could be compared for a large number of strains highlighting differences between antimicrobials.
-The new assay opens up avenues for high-throughput synergy testing, development of novel antimicrobials and surveillance of resistance.
+In summary, the developed resazurin-based broth microdilution assay is a rapid, objective, high-thoughput, quantitative and cost-effective new tool for studying N. gonorrhoeae in liquid culture.
+The Hill coefficient could be compared for a large number of strains highlighting differences between antimicrobials.
+The new assay opens up avenues for high-throughput synergy testing, evaluation of novel antimicrobials and surveillance of resistance.

-ACKNOWLEDGEMENTS
+Funding

-The present study was funded through an Interdisciplinary PhD (IPhD) project from SystemsX.ch (The Swiss Initiative for Systems Biology), RADAR-Go (RApid Diagnosis of Antibiotic Resistance in Gonorrhoea; funded by the Swiss Platform for Translational Medicine), and the Örebro County Council Research Committee and the Foundation for Medical Research at Örebro University Hospital, Sweden.
+The present study was funded through an Interdisciplinary PhD (IPhD) project from SystemsX.ch (The Swiss Initiative for Systems Biology), RaDAR-Go (RApid Diagnosis of Antibiotic Resistance in Gonorrhoea; funded by the Swiss Platform for Translational Medicine), and the Örebro County Council Research Committee and the Foundation for Medical Research at Örebro University Hospital, Sweden.

 References